-- (i) New buildings or extensions should be designed to minimise the overshadowing of neighbouring properties as well as to avoid other adverse microclimatic effects; - (ii) Acceptable levels of daylight to all habitable rooms and no single aspect north-facing homes; - (iii) Acceptable levels of privacy for rear-facing habitable rooms and sitting-out areas; - (iv) A management and maintenance plan to be prepared for multioccupancy buildings and implemented via planning conditions to ensure the future maintenance of the building and external spaces; - (v) Internal space standards demonstrated to be in accordance with the National Described Space Standards (DCLG, 2015) or any future replacement of this; - (vi) A minimum of 10% of market housing and 95% of affordable housing to meet Building Regulations 2015 Part M4 (2) accessible and

-- adaptable standards and 5% of affordable homes to be Part M4 (3)(2)(b) wheelchair user standards. - (vii) Vehicle parking standards as set out in Policy DM22 including the requirements for cycle parking facilities.
-In the case of flats, secure cycle storage should be incorporated into flat blocks and readily located at the building entrances; - (viii) An accessible refuse and recycling storage area, and external drying areas; and - (ix) Measures to maximise the potential of broadband provision and ensure other infrastructure requirements are met as referenced in Policy SG6.
+- (i) New buildings or extensions should be designed to minimise the overshadowing of neighbouring properties as well as to avoid other adverse microclimatic effects; - (ii) Acceptable levels of daylight to all habitable rooms and no single aspect north-facing homes; - (iii) Acceptable levels of privacy for rear-facing habitable rooms and sitting-out areas; - (iv)A management and maintenance plan to be prepared for multi- occupancy buildings and implemented via planning conditions to ensure the future maintenance of the building and external spaces; - (v) Internal space standards demonstrated to be in accordance with the National Described Space Standards (DCLG, 2015) or any future replacement of this; - (vi)A minimum of 10% of market housing and 95% of affordable housing to meet Building Regulations 2015 Part M4 (2) accessible and adaptable standards and 5% of affordable homes to be Part M4 (3)(2)(b) wheelchair user standards. - (vii) Vehicle parking standards as set out in Policy DM22 including the requirements for cycle parking facilities.
+In the case of flats, secure cycle storage should be incorporated into flat blocks and readily located at the building entrances; - (viii) An accessible refuse and recycling storage area, and external drying areas; - (ix)Measures to maximise the potential of broadband provision and ensure other infrastructure requirements are met as referenced in Policy SG6; and - (x) All new applications for accommodation, with a top storey above 11m (about 4 storeys) in height, are required in accordance with Building Regulations to provide sprinkler systems.
+Consideration should also be given to the inclusion of sprinklers in houses in multiple occupation (HMOs), care homes and sheltered accommodation.